REG 01.25.05 - Procedure for Formatting, Adopting, and Publishing Policies, Regulations, and Rules (PRR Protocol)

-4.3.3 The responsible executive officer must give notice of new and revised PRRs to the University Council, other constituency groups based on the subject matter of the particular PRR, or the entire campus community where applicable.
+4.3.3 The responsible executive officer must give notice of new and revised PRRs to the University Council, other constituency groups (e.g., faculty senate, staff senate) who were involved in the drafting or revising; and based on the subject matter of the particular PRR, or the entire campus community where applicable.

 5. DELEGATION OF AUTHORITY FOR ISSUING REGULATIONS